 If you own a home, you’ll likely need to have buildings insurance as a condition of your mortgage.
 This won’t cover you for general wear and tear.
 But it will cover the cost of repairing or rebuilding your home if it’s damaged by storm, floods, fire, lightning or subsidence.

-Both homeowners and renters can take out contents insurance.
+Both homeowners and tenants can take out contents insurance.
 Though not a legal requirement, it covers your possessions in case they’re damaged, stolen or lost.
 For example, if there was a fire, flood or burglary at your home, it would cover the cost of replacing your belongings.

-Explore more: Home Insurance
+Explore: HSBC Home Insurance

 Third-party cover applies to any damage to another person’s car or property.
 But it won’t cover damage to your car.
 If you rarely use your car, or you don’t think it’s worth much, then you may decide this is enough.